MyCryptoHQ/knowledge-base-content/general-knowledge/investing-icos-tokens/best-ways-to-avoid-missing-out-on-that-ico.md

 ## At ICO time

-- Copy the first signed transaction into the box at the bottom of <https://mycrypto.com/pushTx> AND the box on <https://etherscan.io/pushTx>.
+- Copy the first signed transaction into the box at the bottom of <https://app.mycrypto.com/broadcast-transaction> AND the box on <https://etherscan.io/pushTx>.
 - **Do NOT send from both places!!**
 - When the ICO starts, press send on **one of the pages.** Wait.
-Click the TX hash.
+Click the transaction hash.
 Refresh the page.
 If after ~60 seconds it's not showing up on Etherscan, go to the other page and click send.
 - At this point, it should go through.
 If the node failed or something random happened, you've now attempted to send from two locations.
 - If your transaction fails on the blockchain (out of gas, bad jump) then get your second signed tx from your document and send it from one of those pages.
 Hopefully the bad jump was because you sent too early and your second one will go through.
 - If both fail due to out of gas or something, stop and breath.